Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/CuisAndGitHub.md

 * Git add / commit / push as appropriate.

-* Fileout changes that are not part of any package.
-These are automatically captured in numbered changesets, separated from changes to packages.
+* Save changes that are not part of any package.
+These are automatically captured in numbered ChangeSets, separated from changes to packages.

 * Exit the image.
 Usually without saving.